 Pressing like a pro is as easy as eating an entire bar of Lindt Dark Chocolate & Caramel with a Touch of Sea Salt in one go.
 Yum!

 Okay, then.
 Let me put my chocolate bar aside and teach you how to press…

 In a newly constructed seam, here’s what you do:

-- First, set your iron to DRY setting.
+Step 1: First, set your iron to the DRY setting.

 Step 2: Then, select the appropriate temperature for your fabric.
 This is important!
 Because if you’re sewing polyester, for example, and you choose a cotton setting.
 Watch out for scorched, melted fabric!